Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Risks of AI Scientists

+\textbf{(1) Lack of safety constraints on action space.} Most work on safeguarding AI scientists demand the use of external tools ~\cite{he2023sciguard}.
+However, the limited capabilities of agents can lead to the unintentional misuse of tools and harmful outcomes, which can be more severe when misled by adversaries. \oct{A fundamental solution is to constrain the input domain of possible actions.
+Leading agent frameworks~\cite{autogpt2023,ruan2023identifying} demonstrate this by predefining a fixed and finite action space to balance safety and functionality.} For example, AutoGPT limits a code agent's file system access to `read\_file' operations only, preventing potentially dangerous `write\_file' operations. \oct{Such domain constraints on tool functions can be systematically applied when developing AI scientists to ensure safer operation.}

+\textbf{(2) Lack of specialized models for risk control.} \oct{Apart from SciGuard~\cite{he2023sciguard}, specialized safety mechanisms for AI scientists are largely lacking.
+Current approaches mainly rely on input filtering to prevent harmful commands or LLM-based monitoring~\cite{ruan2023identifying, naihin2023testing, yuan2024r} to screen agent behaviors during execution.
+However, more proactive approaches, such as adversarial models explicitly trained to identify potential exploits in AI scientists, are needed, similar to GAN-style security testing.
+These specialized safety measures are particularly crucial given the high-stakes nature of scientific experiments compared to general web or software tasks.}

+\oct{\textbf{(3) Lack of domain-specific expert knowledge.} Compared with general-purpose agents that handle web browsing~\cite{yao2022webshop} or basic tool usage~\cite{schick2023toolformer}, AI scientists require sophisticated domain expertise.
+For example, synthesizing small molecules demands deep biochemistry knowledge to understand molecular properties and reaction mechanisms.
+Such expertise is critical for two aspects of safety: (1) enabling proper experimental planning and tool usage to prevent accidents, and (2) recognizing potential hazards in advance.
+For instance, an agent with chemistry expertise would understand that certain chemical combinations can trigger dangerous exothermic reactions and avoid such combinations.}

-\textbf{(4) Ineffective evaluations on the safety of scientific agents.} Until now, benchmarks evaluating safety in the scientific realm, such as SciMT-safety~\cite{he2023sciguard}, only consider the harmlessness of models by examining their ability to deny malicious requests.
-Considering the multifaceted issues mentioned above, safeguarding scientific agents demands additional benchmarks focused on comprehensive risk scopes (Section \ref{sec:chap2problem}) and various agent vulnerabilities \ref{sec:vul}.
+\textbf{(4) Ineffective evaluations on the safety of \nc{AI scientists}.} To date, benchmarks evaluating safety in the scientific realm, such as SciMT-safety~\cite{he2023sciguard}, only consider the harmlessness of models by examining their ability to deny malicious requests.
+Considering the multifaceted issues mentioned above, safeguarding \nc{AI scientists} demands additional benchmarks focused on comprehensive risk scopes (Section \ref{sec:chap2problem}) and various agent vulnerabilities (Section \ref{sec:vul}).